coolnikitav/projects/lc3-controller-project1/README.md

 - The processor is unpipelined and does not address pipeline issues like control and data dependence.

 ## Modules
-This LC-3 Controller consists of 4 modules: Fetch, Decoce, Execute, Writeback.
+This LC-3 Controller consists of 4 modules: Fetch, Decode, Execute, Writeback.
 Components were designed and verified individually.
 Then they were combined into a main controller design and verified that all 5 stages of the pipeline worked cohesively.

 Each of the folders has specifications, intended module behavior, schematics, design files, testbench files, and simulation outputs:
 - [Controller](controller) - Combines the 4 modules into a full processor